ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - lockAssertionClaim REQUIRED.
 The lock assertion claim or statement by the client.

 - lockAssertionExpiration REQUIRED.
-The expiration date and time {{DATETIME}} of the lock or escrow upon the asset.
+The expiration date and time {{DATETIME}} of the lock or escrow upon the asset on the origin network.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.